mempko/henhouse/README.md

 sum, average, and variance between any two time ranges in basically constant time.

-Limitation with the design is that pushing data to the DB must happen in the last timestamp range because the DB stores a sums and squared sums table along with actual values.
+Limitation with the design is that pushing data to the DB must happen in the last timestamp range because the DB stores a sums and sum of squares table along with actual values.

 Design